The Brisbane Dialogues

 The Brisbane Dialogues is a wholly independent, non-aligned, intergenerational, not-for-profit project to stimulate better discussions about big ideas and issues.

 The Tivoli, Fortitude Valley, Brisbane

-John Humphreys, Economics Lecturer at University of the Sunshine Coast and University of Queensland and founder of the Australian Libertarian Society and Liberal Democrats party
+John Humphreys, Sessional Lecturer, University of Queensland and University of the Sunshine Coast, Fellow of the Australian Institute for Progress and founder of the Australian Libertarian Society and the Liberal Democrats

 The discussion was moderated by Bob MacDonald, senior business journalist and former trade commissioner and ministerial advisor and featured an informational introduction by video from Simon Cowan, Research Director of the Centre for Independent Studies on Australian welfare and unemployment.The MC was actress and student, Kayci Gillies.

 Our ultimate mission is to support all kinds of other organisations to conduct better discussions, by helping them to turn one-way talks or one-sided panels into genuine, respectful dialogues between people of different perspectives.